Skip to content

 Answer.cite this

 Maryland state income tax runs on ten progressive brackets in 2026, from 2% on the first $1,000 to 6.50% above $1 million for single filers.
 Two new top brackets (6.25% and 6.50%) were added by the Maryland General Assembly, retroactive to 1st January 2025.
-Every employee also pays a county piggyback tax of 2.25%–3.20% based on residence; employers withhold both taxes together.
+Every employee also pays a county piggyback tax of 2.25%–3.30% based on residence; employers withhold both taxes together.
 Unemployment insurance runs through BEACON, Maryland's online portal.
-2026 rates are 0.30%–7.50% (Table A, unchanged from 2025), new employers start at 2.60%, and the taxable wage base is $8,500 per employee per year.
-Teamed runs Maryland payroll through Suna Solutions at $599 per employee per month, Zero FX.
+2026 rates are 0.30%–7.50% (Table A, unchanged from 2025), new employers are assigned a rate in the 1.0%–2.6% band, and the taxable wage base is $8,500 per employee per year.
+Teamed runs Maryland payroll through Suna Solutions at from $599 per employee per month, Zero FX.

 What is Maryland's state income tax rate in 2026?